-- Analysis of changes to GHG and co-pollutant emissions in proximity to frontline communities as a result of the purchase of credits or offsets; measures of associated health impacts. - Assessment of the utilization of international and sector-based offset programs like REDD+ and their potential to impact health outcomes in California communities in proximity to emissions sources utilizing these offsets.
+- Analysis of changes to GHG and co-pollutant emissions in proximity to frontline communities as a result of the purchase of credits or offsets; measures of associated health impacts. - Assessment of the utilization of international and sector-based offset programs like REDD+ and their potential to impact health outcomes in California communities in proximity to emissions sources utilizing these offsets. - Analysis on impact of inclusion of REDD+ in California's Cap and Trade program on environmental contamination and human health in participating low income countries and particularly among indigenous groups.

-- (1) United Nations' Framework Convention on Climate Change: What is the Kyoto Protocol? - (2) United Nations' Framework Convention on Climate Change: Emissions Trading - (3) California Air Resources Board: AB-32 Global Warming Solutions Act of 2006 - (4) California Air Resources Board: Cap-and-Trade Program - (5) California Air Resources Board: AB-32 Climate Change Scoping Plan - (6) California Air Resources Board: Sector-Based Offset Credits - (7) UN-REDD Programme's Landing Page: About REDD+ - (8) Friends of the Earth International's Report: REDD+: The Carbon Market and California-Acre-Chiapas Cooperation: Legalizing Mechanisms of Dispossession (2017) - (9) California Air Resources Board: Sector-Based Offset Credits - (10) Center for Global Development's Working Paper 386: CGD Climate and Forest Paper Series #13: The California REDD+ Experience: The Ongoing Political History of California's Initiative to Include Jurisdictional REDD+ Offsets within Its Cap-and-Trade System (2014) - (11) UN-REDD Programme's Fact Sheet: About REDD+ - (12) REDD-Monitor's Blog: Forest offsets go up in smoke in California's "forever fire" (2022) - (13) World Rainforest Movement's Publication on REDD: A Collection of Conflicts, Contradictions and Lies (2014) - (14) Climate Change Journal: "You can't value what you can't measure": a critical look at forest carbon accounting (2020) - (15) Ephemera Journal: A colonial mechanism to enclose lands: A critical review of two REDD+-focused special issues (2011)
+- (1) United Nations' Framework Convention on Climate Change: What is the Kyoto Protocol? - (2) United Nations' Framework Convention on Climate Change: Emissions Trading - (3) California Air Resources Board: AB-32 Global Warming Solutions Act of 2006 - (4) California Air Resources Board: Cap-and-Trade Program - (5) California Air Resources Board: AB-32 Climate Change Scoping Plan - (6) California Air Resources Board: Sector-Based Offset Credits - (7) UN-REDD Programme's Landing Page: About REDD+ - (8) Friends of the Earth International's Report: REDD+: The Carbon Market and California-Acre-Chiapas Cooperation: Legalizing Mechanisms of Dispossession (2017) - (9) California Air Resources Board: Sector-Based Offset Credits - (10) Center for Global Development's Working Paper 386: CGD Climate and Forest Paper Series #13: The California REDD+ Experience: The Ongoing Political History of California's Initiative to Include Jurisdictional REDD+ Offsets within Its Cap-and-Trade System (2014) - (11) UN-REDD Programme's Fact Sheet: About REDD+ - (12) REDD-Monitor's Blog: Forest offsets go up in smoke in California's "forever fire" (2022) - (13) World Rainforest Movement's Publication on REDD: A Collection of Conflicts.
+Contradictions and Lies (2014) - (14) Climate Change Journal: "You can't value what you can't measure": a critical look at forest carbon accounting (2020) - (15) Ephemera Journal: A colonial mechanism to enclose lands: A critical review of two REDD+-focused special issues (2011)